Lawyers and Literature

 "Parable serves as a laboratory where great things are condensed in a small space."
 [Mark Turner, The Literary Mind 5 (New York: Oxford University Press, 1996)]

 "A parable is an extended image, or word-picture, drawn from experience.
 It is created for the purpose of making an analogy with something that is unknown to us.
 By using what we know of the ordinary experience as our model, we can construct analogies by which to comprehend the unknown."
-[Charles T. Davis, Parables; commentary previously posted on the web, now removed][permission to quote from the commentary was graciously given by Professor Davis, now retired, from Applachian State University][Professor Davis goes on to point out that: "Parables do not intend to convey information.
+[Charles T. Davis, Parables <websit>] [The Davis commentary, previously posted on the web, is now no longer available.]
+[Permission to quote from the commentary was graciously given by Professor Davis, Appalachian State University, now retired.][Professor Davis points out that: "Parables do not intend to convey information.
 They act as pointers or direction markers."]

 One reader's response to the parable: "We write to expose the unexposed.
 If there is one door in the castle you have been told not to go through, you must.
 Otherwise, you'll just be rearranging furniture in rooms you've already been in.
 Most human beings are dedicated to keeping that one door shut.
 But the writer's job is to see what's behind it, to see the bleak unspeakable stuff, and to turn the unspeakable into words—not just into any words but if we can into rhythm and blues."
 [Anne Lamott, Bird by Bird: Some Instructions on Writing and Life 198 (New York: Anchor Books/Doubleday, 1995)]